 One can also use distilled or purified jugs from the grocery store, and prepare as directed.

 Petco sells pre-mixed salt water in a 5 gallon box, under their Imagitarium brand.
 It was great when I needed something in a pinch, but awfully expensive at $15.
 The store employee also admitted that "there's no way this is real ocean water, no matter what it says on the box".

-In my personal experience, my treated tap water is fine provided you live somewhere with drinkable tap water, but I will spring for RO or distilled stuff if I think to stop by the water store while I'm out.
+In my personal experience, my treated tap water is fine provided you live somewhere with drinkable tap water, but I use a mix of this and RO to be safe.

 Obviously, you do need salt water since seahorses are marine fish.
-Their range of salinity tolerance is just like that of other salt tanks, so simply follow the preparation instructions provided on commercially available salt mixes.
+Their range of salinity tolerance is like that of other salt tanks, so simply follow the preparation instructions provided on commercially available salt mixes.
+They can tolerate things even a touch saltier since they are often in shallow waters in the wild.
 Use a Hydrometer to make sure you've achieved salinity within the accepted range.

 *When mixing your water, always use a bucket or jug dedicated to this task.
 Never use a container that has been exposed to detergents, soaps, or foods.
 It isn't worth the risk of cross contamination.
 If you involve a funnel in your process, same goes for the funnel.

 Step1-- No matter what type of water you use, treat with a dose of dechlorination drops to be safe.
 Many of these drops will also include helpful enzymes that stimulate your fish's natural body defenses.